 |Founder of Fuji music, Chief (Dr) Sikiru Ayinde Barrister (February 9, 1948-December 16, 2010).
 Pic: c/o of Siki Oluyole Records.|

-An adaptation from Yoruba traditional music, 'Were,' (pronounced as wayray), was used by the then local musicians to get Muslim faithfuls awake to observe the sahur (pre-dawn prayer and meal) ahead of the day's fasting.
-As practised then across Lagos and most parts of Yorubaland, 'Were' music, which dates back to pre-independence period of Nigeria, also grew big to become a kind of festival in competitions outside its dawn origin.
-Between the early 1970s till date, 'Were' advanced to be known as Fuji music, a genre that has produced countless celebrities as musicians.
+An adaptation from Yoruba traditional music, 'were,' (pronounced as wayray), was used by the then local musicians to get Muslim faithfuls awake to observe the sahur (pre-dawn prayer and meal) ahead of the day's fasting.
+As practised then across Lagos and most parts of Yorubaland, 'were' music, which dates back to pre-independence period of Nigeria, also grew big to become a kind of festival in competitions outside its dawn origin.
+Between the early 1970s till date, 'were' advanced to be known as Fuji music, a genre that has produced countless celebrities as musicians.
 It is also of interest to note that Fuji's followership pool cuts across religious divides as the music has been stripped of its Muslim festival origin, over the decades.

 One of the hot spots in 'Were' musical activities within Lagos of the mid 1970s was the Babalosha axis, specifically, Onifade Street, in Mushin.
 For example, No 33, a two-storey building on Onifade Street — where I had close to seven years of my teenage — was the residence of the matron to Monsuru Akande, one of the then popular 'Were' musicians.
 Akande's matron known as Mama Taju (Her eldest child being my namesake) was a co-tenant.
-To confirm the Mushin axis of Lagos as one of the hottest spots of 'Were' In the late 1970s-early 1980s, a Fuji music star known as Shina Akanni emerged from the next house (35 or 31 Onifade Street).
-Akanni, whose mother used to sell ogi, (pap) would become one of the then new generation Fuji stars whose music strengthened the growth of the new genre.
+To confirm the Mushin axis of Lagos as one of the hottest spots of 'Were' in the late 1970s-early 1980s, a Fuji music star known as Shina Akanni emerged from the next house (35 or 31 Onifade Street).
+Akanni, whose mother used to sell ogi, (pap) would become one of the then new generation Fuji stars whose music strengthened the growth of the genre.

 This review is therefore being generated based on my tracking of Fuji music, from an informed trajectory of a genre that grew under my observation.
 In its nearly 50 years reign, Fuji music proved to be the most resilient of all indigenous Nigerian genres with native language contents.
 In fact, till date, there is no genre of indigenous Nigerian music that has the wide followership and fans based of Fuji music.
 From the late 1970s till early 2000s, nearly every street in Lagos, Ibadan and Abeokuta, among other big cities, had at least one Fuji music group, at the grassroots level.
 It was a movement that spread fast among youths.